 5. Listing rules (Sellers)

 5.1 Accuracy.
-Sellers must ensure listings are complete, accurate, and kept up to date: event, date/time, venue, section/row/seat (if applicable), transfer method, restrictions (e.g., obstructed view, age limits), and anything the Buyer should reasonably know (e.g., name-change requirements, “delivered closer to show” windows by primary).
+Sellers must ensure listings are complete, accurate, and kept up to date: event, date/time, venue, section/row/seat (if applicable), quantity, seller-selected quantity rules (e.g., all tickets together, any quantity, or no single-ticket leftovers), transfer method, restrictions (e.g., obstructed view, age limits), and anything the Buyer should reasonably know (e.g., name-change requirements, “delivered closer to show” windows by primary).

 5.2 Delivery method.
 Electronic transfer via the original ticket provider to the Buyer’s account/email (or, where supported, to the Buyer’s name/phone) is the only permitted delivery method on TicketZap.